Sara-Ing/Portfolio/README.md

 - **Education**: My academic background.
 - **Contact**: Easy ways to connect with me.

-### Using This Template:

-Feel free to use this portfolio structure as a boilerplate to build your own professional portfolio!
-Whether you're a developer, designer, or professional from any field, this template provides a solid foundation for showcasing your expertise and accomplishments.

 ### Live Version:

 You can view my portfolio live at [Sara's Portfolio](https://sara-ing.github.io/Portfolio/).